Skip to main content

 We collect:

-• Information you provide to us.
-For example, when you pay in your fundraising, via our website when you sign up for or download fundraising packs, via marketing communications or reward packs, emails, text messages, correspondence, phone conversations, market research questionnaires, sponsorship forms, competitions, prize draws and auctions.
+• Information you provide to us, for example, when you pay in your fundraising via our website, when you sign up for or download fundraising packs, via marketing communications or reward packs, emails, text messages, correspondence, phone conversations, market research questionnaires, sponsorship forms, competitions, prize draws and auctions.

 • Information about your fundraising.
 For example how much you raise and what kind of fundraising activity you did.